VahidN/EFCoreSecondLevelCacheInterceptor/README.md

             services.AddEFSecondLevelCache(options =>
             {
                 options.UseMemoryCacheProvider().DisableLogging(true).UseCacheKeyPrefix("EF_")
+                    // Fallback on db if the caching provider (redis) is down.
+                    .UseDbCallsIfCachingProviderIsDown(TimeSpan.FromMinutes(1))
                     .SkipCacheInvalidationCommands(commandText =>
                                 // How to skip invalidating the related cache entries of this query commandText.Contains("NEWID()", StringComparison.InvariantCultureIgnoreCase));